-Recreational viewers use the few parks in the landscape unit, all of which have limited views of the railway.
+Recreational viewers use the few parks in the landscape unit, most of which have limited views of the railway.
 The Reed Street Dog Park is off Reed and Lafayette Streets, just north of the Caltrain railway.
-Landscaping buffers views to the railway corridor, including views from Larry J. Marsalli Park.
+The Reed and Grant Streets Sports Park is off Reed and Grant Streets where the soccer fields are adjacent to the existing railway.
+Landscaping buffers views to the railway corridor, including views from Larry J. Marsalli Park, except recreationists have direct views from the soccer fields at the Reed and Grant Streets Sports Park.
 Recreational viewers in Newhall Park have a narrow view down Newhall Street toward the railway, limiting exposure to the railway to a small percentage of the total view from the park.
 Because of the limited views from each park to the railway and recreationists' focus on their activities, recreationists have moderately low sensitivity.